HOW CAN WE HELP YOU TODAY?

 YouthWorks is a state-funded youth employment program that helps teens and young adults get the skills and experience needed to find and keep jobs.
 Participants take part in paid short-term work placements during the summer and/or school year at public, private and nonprofit worksites.
 Participants also receive training in core soft skills so they can practice professional behaviors and learn how to relate to supervisors and co-workers at their worksites.
 And they learn how to take the next steps in their education and career pathways.
 Our YouthWorks programs uses the Signal Success curriculum to help young people learn and practice the skills that matter at work, at school, and in life.
 If you are interested in seeing if you qualify for a paid work and learning opportunity, please contact us.

 If you are in the Fall River area, please visit or contact the MassHire Youth Connection office, 139 South Main Street, Fall River, MA 02720 at (508) 675-9245 or email@example.com.
-If you are in the Attleboro area, please visit or contact the MassHire Attleboro Career Center, 95 Pine Street, Attleboro, MA 02703 at (508) 222-1950 or firstname.lastname@example.org.
-If you are in the Taunton area, please visit or contact the MassHire Taunton Career Center, 72 School Street, Taunton, MA at (508) 977-1400 or email@example.com.
+If you are in the Taunton area, please visit or contact the MassHire Taunton Career Center, 72 School Street, Taunton, MA at (508) 977-1400 or firstname.lastname@example.org.
+Please note that the MassHire Attleboro Career Center is temporarily closed.
+If you are in the Attleboro area, please feel free to visit or contact our Career Centers in Fall River or Taunton or email email@example.com.
+Services for youth are available in all three cities within the Bristol region.